webcrumbs/javascript-crumbs-slides/chapters/functions/Readme.md

 #### Assign function to variables

-JavaScript function can be assigned to variables or object properties.
+JavaScript functions can be assigned to variables or object properties.

 ```js
 function f (name) { return "Hello " + name + "!"; };